-Child living abroad.
 You can claim your child's exemption if the child is a U.S. citizen and meets the other tests.
 It does not matter that the child lives abroad with the nonresident alien parent.

-Legal adoption.
-If you legally adopt a child who is not a U.S. citizen or resident, you can claim the child's exemption if the other tests are met.
-The child must have had your home as his or her main home and be a member of your household for the entire year.
+If you are a citizen or national of the United States and you legally adopt a child who is not a U.S. citizen or resident, you can claim the child's exemption if:

+- a) The other tests are met, - b) The child had your home as his or her main home for the year, and - c) The child was a member of your household for the year.

 Example.
 Sergeant John Smith is a U.S. citizen and has been in the U.S. Army for 16 years.
 He is stationed in Germany.
-He and his wife, a German citizen, have a 2-year-old son who was born in Germany and who has dual citizenship-U.S. and German.
-Sergeant Smith's stepdaughter, a German citizen whom Sergeant Smith has not adopted, also lives with them.
+He and his wife, a German citizen, have a 2-year old son who was born in Germany and who has dual citizenship (U.S. and Germany).
+Sergeant Smith's stepdaughter, a German citizen whom he has not adopted, also lives with them.
 Only his son can be considered a U.S. citizen for whom a dependency exemption can be claimed.
 His stepdaughter does not qualify as a U.S. citizen or resident.